All Tech Field Day Events

 Internet Performance Monitoring with Catchpoint

-Catchpoint IPM is designed to provide observability leaders a complete picture of the states and health of services across the Internet in a glimpse.
-The idea is that they have a ready auto-discovered list of issues, the moment they pop up.
+Catchpoint IPM is designed to provide observability leaders a complete picture of the states and health of services across the Internet in just a glimpse.
+The idea is to produce an auto-discovered list of issues as the issues pop up.

-DeLap described what the day in the life of a DevOps manager looks like when using Catchpoint IPM.
+DeLap describes what the day in the life of a DevOps manager looks like when using Catchpoint IPM.

-IPM welcomes all administrators with a default live view of all digital services in the Internet stack, and their current health.
+IPM welcomes administrators with a default live view of all digital services in the Internet stack, and their current state of health.
 These include dependencies, Internet sonar, issues and their severity levels, and alerts.

-The IPM platform leverages a spectrum of monitoring and visibility products off of the Catchpoint portfolio to provide this detailed view.
-These include Internet Synthetic Monitoring, Real User Monitoring (RUM), Internet Sonar, BGP Monitoring, Endpoint Monitoring, WebPageTest and Tracing.
-This allows it to show simulated feeds, as well as gather actual experiences in terms of service reachability, website speed, and so on, as users are experiencing them.
+The IPM platform leverages a spectrum of monitoring and visibility products off of the Catchpoint portfolio to provide these functions.
+Names include Internet Synthetic Monitoring, Real User Monitoring (RUM), Internet Sonar, BGP Monitoring, Endpoint Monitoring, WebPageTest and Tracing.
+These allow the platform to show simulated feeds while gathering actual experiences of users in terms of service reachability, website speed, and so on, as the users experience them.

 Internet Sonar is a global heatmap of all third-party services in the stack.
-When teams are faced with experience-impacting issues, the Internet Sonar serves by providing a deeper look at them.
+During experience-impacting issues, it provides a deeper look at the issues.

 A heatmap displays the regions of outage in real-time.
 Catchpoint’s Global Observability Network provides data for this.
-With data collected from 2600 nodes from 300 providers across 80 countries, it brings back live information and ready analytics.
-Administrators can selectively pick areas of internet from an adjustable outage timeline to drill down on particular providers or services.
+With information collected from 2600 nodes from 300 providers across 80 countries, it brings back live feed and ready analytics.
+From an adjustable outage timeline, administrators can pick areas of the internet that they want to drill down on to investigate the state of providers and services there.

 “We include status page updates if the vendor posts it – you’ll see that alongside our telemetry – to let you know that the vendors are working on the problem and potentially, you don’t need to reach out and bug them because they already know about it,” says DeLap.

 To provide status updates on users in real-time, IPM has a global heatmap of all users interacting with the sites.
 “This is a JavaScript tag on your site.
-It’s loaded asynchronous, so it’s not impacting the actual load time of your site which is extremely important,” he emphasizes.
+It’s loaded asynchronously, so it’s not impacting the actual load-time of your site which is extremely important,” he emphasizes.

 RUM measures experiences through real-world metrics captured from browsers and devices of users in different geographies.
 Their states are marked in green and red for easy viewing.
-Business indicators like page views, conversions and bounces can also be viewed and tallied over time, from this view.
+Business indicators like page views, conversions and bounces can also be viewed and tallied over time.

 “You don’t have to click through multiple dashboards,” highlights DeLap.